PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     ```

 !!! warning "Push your code"
-    When you make a change to your code, Prefect does push your code to your git-based version control platform.
+    When you make a change to your code, Prefect does not push your code to your git-based version control platform.
-    You need to do push your code manually or as part of your CI/CD pipeline.
+    You need to push your code manually or as part of your CI/CD pipeline.
     This design decision is an intentional one to avoid confusion about the git history and push process.

 ## Option 3: Docker-based storage